 - Petitions concerning business affairs should be directed to the vice president for finance and administration.

-Any appeals of academic decisions should be directed to the provost, who is the chief academic officer of the university.
+Any academic matters that remain in dispute will be decided by the provost, who is the chief academic officer of the university.

 The grievance procedure is a way to address concerns that are not covered by other university processes (academic petitions, honor council or judicial board hearings, or complaints of sexual misconduct or employee discrimination).
 If you have a concern about the actions or lack of action of another member of the Lawrence community, you should follow the procedure below.